Public Policy Overview

 Our public policy program is directed by our mission – to advance gender equity for women and girls through education, advocacy, and research.
 The guiding principles of our Florida public policy program are aligned with AAUW National’s Public Policy Priorities, established every two years by an every-member vote.

 Branch role.
 Our branches play a key role in accomplishing AAUW’s mission, especially in public policy.
 Branches advocate at the local levels and may support or oppose a policy, ordinance, or bill by referencing AAUW National Public Policy Priorities.
-If in doubt about AAUW’s position on issues, email the committee for vetting.
+If in doubt about AAUW’s position on issues, email the committee for advice.

 Your participation.
 As an AAUW member you play a pivotal role in the success of our public policy program.
 Make sure you are 1) registered to vote and 2) registered for the AAUW Action Network to receive national and Florida email notices for your legislators.
-It is also important to know who your Florida and national legislators are, find out here.
+It is also important to know who your Florida and national legislators are: find out here.